-The Honorable Neal M. Kurk, Chairman His Excellency, Governor Christopher T. Sununu Page 7 of 7 espectfully submitted, is for lisa Morris
+The Honorable Neal M. Kurk, Chairman His Excellency, Governor Christopher T. Sununu Page 7 of 7 espectfully submitted, lisa Morris Director

 Attached is the Notice of Grant Award.
 These funds were not added to the operating budget because they are new and were not anticipated at the time the budget was developed.